 The option can be accessed from the publishing panel within the post editor.
 You have to click on the edit option that takes you to the check box that displays the stick option.
 After hitting the ok, the post on which the feature is applied gets marked as sticky and is pinned to the top of the blog.
 The feature can be used for older posts too.

 Feature #4: Post Scheduling

-Where to find the post scheduling:
+Where to find the post schedule:

 You can find the post scheduling at the publishing pane.
 Go to the publish and click edit to open the date and time options.
 From there you can adjust the minute, hour, day, and month you want your article to appear on.
-After doing the adjustments you can click ok and the publish button changes to schedule.
+After doing the adjustments you can click ok and the publish button changes to the schedule.
 Click on the schedule button and it gets done.
-This helps you to fill the details and forget it as the time comes; it automatically posts the content on your blog without you getting worried for and checking it.
+This helps you to fill in the details and forget it as the time comes; it automatically posts the content on your blog without you getting worried about and checking it.

 Feature #5: Content Visibility

-In WordPress you can limit the posts.
+In WordPress, you can limit the posts.
 You can set it according to whom you want to allow it to be seen or not.
-The content visibility can be set to three settings – Public, Private and Password protected.
+The content visibility can be set to three settings – Public, Private, and Password protected.
 Whenever you post the content on your blog it goes on the default setting of public, that is, it is visible to everyone who visits your blog.
 Private content is visible to only those who have the authorization to the blog.
-The content with the private visibility is visible to the people who are logged in or who have the permission of access from the administrator.
+The content with the private visibility is visible to the people who are logged in or who have permission of access from the administrator.
 Content protected with the password can only be seen by the ones who have the password.

-Where to find the content visibility:
+Where to find content visibility:

-The level of the content visibility can be set at the same place where the sticky posts are set.
+The level of content visibility can be set at the same place where the sticky posts are set.
 You need to click the edit on the visibility that opens the options and then you can define the level of visibility you want.
 After selecting the level, clicking on the ok button confirms your setting.

 Feature #6: Page Break